schanlar/MESAslurm/README.md

 in a terminal window.

 ## Initialize and Run
+**Step 0** : Open the template for the batch script required to submit jobs at Slurm.
+You can change the directives depending on your needs (e.g. number of nodes, cpus per task etc).
+**DO NOT** modify the script besides the directives that are meant to be used with Slurm (the ones starting with ``#SBATCH``).

 **Step 1** : Open ``config.py`` using the editor of your choice.

 **Step 2** : Specify the paths for the ``MESA`` stellar evolution code (check their [site](http://mesa.sourceforge.net/)),